mh-cbon/changelog/README.md

 - make a new repo
 - commit your stuff
-- run `changelog init` to generate a changelog file
+- run `changelog init` to generate a `change.log` file
-- before releasing run `changelog prepare`, it generates a `next` version
+- before releasing run `changelog prepare`, it generates an `UNRELEASED` version
-- review and edit the new `next` version changes in `changelog`
+- review and edit the new `UNRELEASED` version changes in `change.log` file
-- run `changelog finalize --version=x.x.x` to rename `next` version to its release version
+- run `changelog finalize --version=x.x.x` to rename `UNRELEASED` version to its release version
-- run `changelog md --out=CHANGELOG.md` to generate the new changelog file
+- run `changelog md --out=CHANGELOG.md` to generate the new markdowned changelog file
 - run `changelog deb --only=x.x.x` to get a the new version changelog and copy it somewhere else. tbd.

 ### intermediary changelog file